orthopteroid/InteractiveRijndael/README.md

 # InteractiveRijndael
 Encrypt/Decrypt text using Rijndael in a C# interactive console.

 The NewKey function generates a base-64 string containing a psuedorandom key of the specified bitlength - it's not necessary to use this function, you can use your own key.
-The encrypt/decrypt implmentation uses the supplied key (either your own, or one made by NewKey) to create a psuedorandom key, psuedorandom salt and a psuedorandom initialization vector for the Rijndael algorithim.
+The encrypt/decrypt implementation uses the supplied key (either your own, or one made by NewKey) to create a psuedorandom key, psuedorandom salt and a psuedorandom initialization vector for the Rijndael algorithm.
 There are likely problems with using a single keystring as its own salt for running through Rfc2898DeriveBytes (based upon SHA1) to make a key and an IV, but there you have it.

 Script has been tested with csi.exe (on my machine, at C:\Program Files (x86)\MSBuild\14.0\Bin\csi.exe) or the Visual Studio C# Interactive window, as described in